Foreign Exchange and Means of Payment in Mexico

-Mexico’s currency is the Peso, which symbol looks just like the symbol of the US Dollar; only difference: the S of the peso is crossed by only one stroke.
+Mexico’s currency is the Peso.
+It’s symbol looks just like the symbol of the US Dollar with one small difference: the S of the peso is crossed by only one stroke.

-Advice: we advise you to bring dollars or euros.
-Caution, these currencies can only be exchanged, you will not be able to pay with them (except in a few regions like Cancun, but with an exchange rate that will not be beneficial to you).
+We advise you to bring dollars or euros.
+Please note: these currencies can only be exchanged, you will not be able to pay with them (except in a few regions like Cancun, but with an exchange rate that will not be beneficial to you).

 - 1 beer: 15 to 25 pesos